-On August 3, 2007, the ART announced the settlement of various pending adversary actions and bankruptcy claims pending in the Bankruptcy Court for the Southern District of New York involving Leonard Tow, his wife, and David Rosensweig, the Trustee of two trusts created in connection with Tow's exercise of his right to terminate his employment as the Chief Executive Officer of Century Communications Corporation when Adelphia acquired Century in 1999.
+On August 3, 2007, the ART announced the settlement of various pending adversary actions and bankruptcy claims pending in the Bankruptcy Court for the Southern District of New York involving Leonard Tow, Claire Tow, and David Rosensweig, the Trustee of two trusts created in connection with Tow's exercise of his right to terminate his employment as the Chief Executive Officer of Century Communications Corporation when Adelphia acquired Century in 1999.
 The Bankruptcy Court entered an order approving the settlement on September 6, 2007.
 The settlement provided for a cash payment to the ART of approximately \$15.8 million and an interest-bearing note in the principal amount of approximately \$4.9 million issued by Adelphia with simple, non-compounding, interest thereon at the rate of 8%.
-That note is recourse only to Adelphia's proceeds from life insurance policies on the lives of Mr. Tow and his wife, the total proceeds of which policies shall not be paid until the death of the last to die of Mr. Tow and his wife.
-A partial payment of the note in the amount of \$2.1 million was paid in October 2014 in accordance with the terms of the note.
+That note is recourse only to Adelphia's proceeds from life insurance policies on the lives of Leonard Tow and Claire Tow, the total proceeds of which policies shall not be paid until the death of the last to die of Leonard Tow and Claire Tow.
+A partial payment of the note in the amount of \$2.1 million was paid in October 2014, upon the death of Claire Tow in accordance with the first to die rider and the terms of the note.